Updated: May 15

 On the inside I hated myself, I knew I had gained a lot of weight and I hated myself for it.

-Not until recent years I have realized that I still have been dealing with an eating disorder, and I can see that most women do in one way or the other.
+Not until recent years I have realized that I have been dealing with an eating disorder my whole adulthood until a couple of years ago, and I can see that most women do in one way or the other.
 I have had a difficult relationship to food, I saw everything as good or bad.
 I’ve tried every diet there is, some have worked some have not.

 It’s been a strange back and forth, constant battle of not being skinny enough, and not excepting my body for what it does for me.

-It was not until I started Crossfit a few years back that I got this feeling of appreciation for my body, I realized that it could do way more then I ever thought.
+It was not until I started Crossfit a few years back that I got this feeling of appreciation for my body, I realized that it could do way more than I ever thought.
 And I was eating!
 I also had a moment of trying bodybuilding, which was amazing to see the changes I could make in my body.
-But I realized that living like that and constantly tracking every macro, made me think about food all day long.
+But I realized that living like that and constantly tracking every macro, made me think about food all day long, which led my down toward old habits - stuck to the scale and constantly assessing every inch of my body.

 My biggest lesson is to love myself, and to be grateful for the body I am in.
 Yes sometimes we all need a little discipline, to not eat cookies all the time, and to go and workout.
 I don’t do it anymore because I think I am fat and not good enough.
 I do it because my body deserve it, my body deserve to feel good, I deserve to feel good!